chase-manning/personal-website/src/pages/presentations/building-decentralised-applications.md

 ## NFTs (ERC-721)

 - NFTs are becoming a common part of products across the space
-- Uniswap uses NFTs to represent positions on chain
 - There is sometimes a need to display NFT metadata in a UI
-- NFT data is often stored partially on chain, and partially off chain
+- NFT data is split between on and off-chain
-- This is because of size restrictions on chain
+- This is because of size restrictions on-chain
-- There are ways to store NFT data on chain using SVGs
+- The ownership of the NFTs is always on-chain
+- The metadata of the NFTs is usually off-chain
+- The image asset of the NFTs is almost always off-chain

 ???

 NFTs are seeing more and more use in products across the space.
 They are a useful standard and can see uses outside of monkey pictures.
 We're even seeing them used in DeFi with Uniswap V3 using them to represent financial positions.
 When working with NFTs you will often want to display the NFT metadata on the UI for the user to see.
-We touched before on the size limitations with storing data on chains.
-This is particularly an issue with NFTs, where the data that needs to be stored is sometimes large PNGs that would be impossible or too expensive to store on chain.
-Because of this, many developers choose to store the images off chain, in a centralised database exposed via a public link.
-The url to the images is then stored on chain in the NFT metadata.
+We touched before on the size limitations with storing data on-chains.
+This is particularly an issue with NFTs, where the data that needs to be stored is sometimes large PNGs that would be impossible or too expensive to store on-chain.
+Because of this, many developers choose to store the images off-chain, in a centralised database exposed via a public link.
+The url to the images is then stored on-chain in the NFT metadata.

-It is possible to store NFT images entirely on-chain.
-There are several NFT projects that have done this.
-Including Uniswap who stores their data on chain.
-This works by building the image with purely SVGs, and customising them using string concatenation and some other on chain data.

 ---